KaitaniRiku/Cell-Games/README.md

 ### Description

-Three degree of difficulty
+Three degree of difficulty:

-- `Master Oroshi`: He's never serious, It would be easy to handle him insofar as his actions are ramdom.
+- `Master Oroshi`: He's never serious, It would be easy to handle him insofar as his actions are ramndomly executed.
 - `Trunks`: He's kind, he will not try to win, just block your attacks,
 - `Sangoku`: Unfortunately, he don't know how to hold back, be careful, he's the most serious opponent...